 One of our monks once showed me two containers.
 In each one was a very small, green plant less than an inch high, consisting of two leaves.
 “I planted these nine weeks ago,” he said.
 “Really?
 What is wrong with them?”
 I asked.
 “I used the wrong kind of potting soil, so they won’t grow,” he told me.
 It is exactly the same with the study of spiritual philosophy and the practice of meditation: if there is not the right environment, inner and outer, nothing at all will come of it.
 Not only do we need a special place in our home favorable to meditation, our entire environment should be examined to see that it, too, is not mentally and spiritually heavy, toxic, disruptive and agitating.
 The same is true of our employment and our associates, business, social, and familial.

 “Receive that Word from which the Universe springeth!… How many are there who know the meaning of that Word?” asked Kabir.
-Soham is a great secret–the secret of enlightenment.
+Soham is the great secret–the secret of enlightenment.

 Once a man was taught a mantra by a yogi.
 “You must keep this mantra absolutely secret, for it is known to only a very few,” the yogi told him.
 But the next day in the morning as the man walked through the town he noticed that a great many people were repeating that mantra aloud, especially as they did their morning ablutions.
 Indignantly he went to the yogi, told what he had observed, and demanded to know why he had claimed the mantra was a secret known only to a few.
 The yogi said nothing in explanation, but brought a shining green object from his pocket and handed it to the man with the instruction that he should show it to the people he met in the town and ask them how much they would buy it for–but he was not to actually sell it to them.
 “When you do this, I will explain about the mantra,” he promised.